-156 The most famous example is SETI, Search for Extra Terrestrial Intelligence, a serious scientific programme that monitors radio signals emanating from space: SETI@home
+&lt;sup>158 The most famous example is SETI, Search for Extra Terrestrial Intelligence, a serious scientific programme that monitors radio signals emanating from space: SETI@home

-155 The vast and rich information of the publicly available world wide web will in the years, decades and centuries ahead be potentially an enormous treasure of information for historical, cultural and scientific endeavour (if it is successfully captured in the first place).
-Yet, while some individuals are placing highly personal material on public websites, most people do not put anywhere near all aspects of their lives on the public web, partly due to a sense of modesty or privacy, partly because interest is perceived to be limited, and partly because people tend to present themselves in a moderately good light if not the best light (a mild instance is found in the simple fact that people are inclined to put forward their best photos, taken by them or of them, but retain in their personal collection less good photos that are nonetheless of some value to them); and it is for these kinds of reasons that the personal archive can be expected to remain a fundamental, incomparable, research resource.
-It is worth bearing in mind too that many websites start and continue life in draft form on personal computers ultimate control of their own archive, would mean that people would be free to choose to make it available to researchers.
-The extent to which people do so will vary but nonetheless many might well want to contribute to research in this way - research that could advance scientific solutions for many pressing medical, social, environmental and cultural concerns.

-(6) This touches on the future value of the content - monetary, scholarly, familial, individual - and the changing nature of the value through time.
-Monetary value will depend on the technical, economic, cultural and legal circumstances but in any case the potential value of the information to research in science and humanities will be demonstrably very high.

-(7) Trusted repositories could mediate appropriate access for registered researchers while helping to protect privacy on behalf of the individual and helping to ensure authenticity on behalf of the researcher.
-This would clearly require the development of rigorous, accountable and transparent mechanisms and agreements.

-(8) In some cases tools for anonymising the personal information might be applied by the repository prior to access by researchers, or access could be restricted through selective encryption, for example, to sections of an individual's archive.

-(9) To further authenticity, repositories could make it possible for people to submit files for hashing, with the repository retaining the hash values but not the files themselves; many years later a file's longstanding existence and integrity could be vouched for by the repository based on the hash value and other supporting provenance data.
-(There are many possibilities for additional provenance securing information; for example, the music database company Gracenote uses start and end times for tracks measured in minute fractions of a second as unique identifiers, since CDs do not have 'exactly the same sequence of track lengths157; in short it uses existing information within the object158.)

-(10) There might also be a registry for individuals to notify a repository - if they choose - of any pseudonyms and other alternative identities (eg avatars) that he or she has adopted.
+- (5) The fact that individuals would in this scenario hold the information themselves, and be in ultimate control of their own archive, would mean that people would be free to choose to make it available to researchers.
+The extent to which people do so will vary but nonetheless many might well want to contribute to research in this way research that could advance scientific solutions for many pressing medical, social, environmental and cultural concerns. - (6) This touches on the future value of the content monetary, scholarly, familial, individual and the changing nature of the value through time.
+Monetary value will depend on the technical, economic, cultural and legal circumstances but in any case the potential value of the information to research in science and humanities will be demonstrably very high. - (7) Trusted repositories could mediate appropriate access for registered researchers while helping to protect privacy on behalf of the individual and helping to ensure authenticity on behalf of the researcher.
+This would clearly require the development of rigorous, accountable and transparent mechanisms and agreements. - (8) In some cases tools for anonymising the personal information might be applied by the repository prior to access by researchers, or access could be restricted through selective encryption, for example, to sections of an individual's archive. - (9) To further authenticity, repositories could make it possible for people to submit files for hashing, with the repository retaining the hash values but not the files themselves; many years later a file's longstanding existence and integrity could be vouched for by the repository based on the hash value and other supporting provenance data.
+(There are many possibilities for additional provenance securing information; for example, the music database company Gracenote uses start and end times for tracks measured in minute fractions of a second as unique identifiers, since CDs do not have 'exactly the same sequence of track lengths; in short it uses existing information within the object.) - (10) There might also be a registry for individuals to notify a repository if they choose of any pseudonyms and other alternative identities (eg avatars) that he or she has adopted.